johnstaveley/SecurityEssentials/Developer README.txt

 	2.2) Set in web.config HasEmailConfigured = true

-3) if you deploy this into production make sure you remove the test users from the databaseInitializer
+3) If you deploy this into production make sure you remove the test users from the databaseInitializer

+4) Apply the NoCache attribute to any controllers which have sensitive data

+5) Search for TODO in code to see further actions which could be taken

 Notes
 ---------------

-In order to get the acceptance tests running on my CI server I have included the 32 bit version of GeckoDriver.exe in the project.
-If you use Firefpx 64bit, you will need to replace this with the 64 bit version
+In order to get the acceptance tests running on the CI server I have included the 32 bit version of GeckoDriver.exe in the project.
+If you use Firefox 64bit, you will need to replace this with the 64 bit version

 Known Issues
 ------------